 c1900.
 Faringdon Cottage Hospital on the left of the Coxwell Road looking back into town.
 It later became the Health Centre for local GP’s until a new premises was built towards the end of Park Road; then it was converted into flats.
 Note the unmade road with the horse and trap approaching.
 There were Tea Gardens on the opposite side of the road at this time, now all large detached houses.

 The Cottage Hospital was erected in 1892.
-Captain Dundas initiated public subscriptions to help build it and contributed a considerable amount of the money required.
+Captain William Dundas initiated public subscriptions to help build it and contributed a considerable amount of the money required.
 The first Matron was Miss Rosa Broughton.
 The medical officers were J.P.
 Lockwood, H.D.
 Ley and C. Spackman; the consulting surgeon was H.P.
 Symonds from Oxford.
 The hospital was comprised of two wards of two beds each, one for women and one for men; two private wards of one bed each, one male and one female; matron’s sitting room and an office.
-Later on there was an operating room and a morgue.
+A mortuary was added the following year and a couple of years later there was an operating room and a probationer’s bedroom added.
 The first major operation was for Mrs Elliott, wife of the Saw Mills proprietor, who had a burst appendix.
 A well-loved matron, in later years, was Gertrude Taylor, sister to Percy Taylor the butcher.

 1982.
 Coxwell Road looking away from town from the corner of Highworth Road.
 The three old cottages on the right appear on a map of 1910 with just one building and open fields opposite.The next junction up the road on the left is Fernham Road where a service station can be seen on the corner.

 1986.
-The Eagle Motors Service Station still here.
+The Eagle Motors Service Station on the corner with Fernham Road.
 It was very busy when all traffic passed through Faringdon but when the bypass was opened in 1979, the trade dropped away.
 By 1991 it had moved to the end of Park Road and the site was redeveloped for new housing – Clock Tower Court..

 During the severe winter of 1962-3, the White Horse Dairy had to hire tractors and drivers to enable the milk deliveries to get through to the outlying villages.
 This was a Sunday morning delivery of milk for the dairy outside Eagle Motors Service Station on the corner of Coxwell Road and Fernham Road.
 Bill Carter is driving his tractor that he used on his market garden.
 Ann Carter (no relation) is behind him and her husband Jimmy is sitting on the trailer.